dhatawesomedude/sharemobile/README.md

-Ionic App Base
+Ionic Android app
 =====================

-A demo android project using ionic
+A demo android project using ionic and cordova

 ## Using this project